 That’s a lot of lives to culminate in us, and a humbling and slightly vertiginous thought.

-Even if we discount the oral and cultural traditions that propagated experience and belief in prehistoric times, before writing gave it more permanency, that’s still 3500 years or 140 lifetimes of transmittable learning.
-So after all that’s been said and done, why do things seem so sketchy?
+Even if we discount the oral and cultural traditions that propagated experience and belief in prehistoric times, before writing offered more permanency, that’s still 3500 years or 140 lifetimes of transmittable learning.
+So after all that’s been said, done and recorded, why then do things still seem so sketchy?
 Surely it should all be a bit more sorted with us smiling serenely, dressed in flowing robes and living in pleasant harmony with each other and the planet.
 That’s not to question the rate of technological progress, more where we are socially, emotionally, environmentally and spiritually.

 Perhaps one reason for things being slow is that knowledge is fragile and often the preserve of a few.
 We know little of the Druids after the Romans’ tour of Anglesey in 57 CE which effectively silenced their oral tradition.
 Up until then they still had potential, a story to tell, but afterwards everything they would ever be was at once realised and lost.
-Life seems like a process of actualising possibility and taking it into memory where time turns it into sand and rock.
+Life seems like a process of actualising possibility and taking it into memory only for time to turn it into sand and rock.

 We’d know more about the Druids if they had written things down.
 Just as spears improve hunting, libraries augment and enrich memory, and both can endure the generations.
 Ensuring continuity and cultural legacy is facilitated by education, art, science and, dare I say, religion.
 Now with the Internet designed to withstand a nuclear holocaust, and so much of our global culture and lives already caught in its Web, maybe a similar cultural obliteration is unlikely.
 But doesn’t that depend on one’s perspective?
 The universe is about 14.5 million, million years old and in roughly half a billion years the sun will have boiled away the Earth’s oceans.